ArtefactoO/terraform-yandex-cloud-compute/README.md

 # Yandex Cloud Compute (VM) Terraform Module

-A flexible Terraform module to **deploy and manage Virtual Machines (VMs)** in [Yandex Cloud], supporting simple to advanced scenarios: from a small VM group in one folder to **cross‑folder (interfolder) topologies** with multiple NICs and custom security groups.
+A flexible Terraform module to **deploy and manage Virtual Machines (VMs)** in Yandex Cloud, from a small VM group in one folder to **interfolder topologies** with multiple NICs and custom security groups.

-> This README describes the repository layout, variables, examples, and outputs, and gives copy‑paste‑ready snippets.

 ---